-Items from the adult "New Book Shelf" (blue dot on spine) and items that have a hold placed on them may not be renewed.
-All other materials may be renewed twice, by phone, in person or online.
+Items that have a hold placed on them may not be renewed.
+Items from the adult "New Book Shelf" (blue dot on spine) will be renewed once.
+All other materials will be renewed twice.
 If an item does not have any holds or limitations on renewals, it will be automatically renewed once.